ag88/embtomcatwebdav/README.md

 ```

 If you have various configuration parameters, it is recommended to use a config file.
+From v1.0.0, embtomcatwebdav uses a default config file.
+Hence, this step is unnecessary,
+but that the option is still available.

 A template can be generated as such
 ```
 java -jar embtomcatwebdav-1.0.0.jar --genconf wdav.ini